pythonai170624/pages/8c-logistic-regression-multi.md

 ## 🔍 LogisticRegressionCV – Key Parameters Explained

 `LogisticRegressionCV` is a version of logistic regression that automatically performs cross-validation to choose the best regularization parameter (`C`).
-It is ideal for both binary and multiclass classification.
+It is ideal for both binary and multiclass classification

+C is a hyperparameter that controls the strength of regularization in logistic regression

+C controls how much we trust our training data versus how much we want to simplify the model to avoid overfitting

 ### 🔧 Important Parameters: